econia-labs/econia/README.md

 ## Major filetypes

-### Jupyter
+### Move

-Interactive Jupyter notebook examples are at [`src/jupyter`], listed in increasing order of creation number.
-The earliest notebooks are subject to breaking changes at the most recent commit, but they have been archived so as to be functional at the commit when they where finalized.
-Hence, older commits can be checked out and experimented with, but mostly they are useful for harvesting old code patterns.
+Move source code is at [`src/move/econia`].
+In the absence of a formal style guide, Move code is formatted similarly to PEP8-style Python code.
+Auto-generated module documentation files are at [`src/move/econia/doc`].

 ### Markdown

 Markdown files have a line break for each new sentence to make diff tracking easier.
 GitBook markdown source files are at [`doc/doc-site/`].

-### Move

-Move source code is at [`src/move/econia`].
-In the absence of a formal style guide, Move code is formatted similarly to PEP8-style Python code.
-Auto-generated module documentation files are at [`src/move/econia/build/Econia/docs`].

 ### Python

 The Econia Python package source code is at [`src/python/econia`].
 Python source is formatted according to the PEP8 style guide, and uses NumPy-style docstrings and PEP484-style type annotations, which are automatically parsed into a documentation website via Sphinx.
 Sphinx documentation source files are at [`doc/sphinx`].

+### Jupyter

+Interactive Jupyter notebook examples are at [`src/jupyter`], listed in increasing order of creation number.
+The earliest notebooks are subject to breaking changes at the most recent commit, but they have been archived so as to be functional at the commit when they where finalized.
+Hence, older commits can be checked out and experimented with, but mostly they are useful for harvesting old code patterns.

 <!---Alphabetized reference links-->